Atrex05/Atrex05/README.md

 <br>

 Hi, I'm Atrex a software developer 👨🏻‍💻 from France.
 I'm currently studying at Epitech as a 2nd year college student.
 I'm passionate about problem-solving and creating innovative solutions.
-That's why I enjoy participate to hackathon to meet others and learn a lot.
-I'm also fervent about traveling ✈️.
+That's why I enjoy participatng in hackathons to meet others and learn a lot.
+I'm also enthusiastic about traveling ✈️.

 <br>